wmay/euc-safety/_guides/impact.md

 protect these.
 Ribs and shoulders are hit less often, but it can be a good idea to protect them as well.

-Skateboard/rollerblade and motorcycle pads work best.
-Of the two, skateboard pads provide high levels of protection for smaller impacts, while motorcycle pads provide more minimal protection but for harder impacts.
-Therefore heavier people, who will hit the ground with more force, should lean toward motorcycle pads, while lighter people may find that skateboard pads work better for them.
+Skate and motorcycle pads work best.
+Of the two, skate pads provide high levels of protection for smaller impacts, while motorcycle pads provide more minimal protection but for harder impacts.
+Therefore heavier people, who will hit the ground with more force, should lean toward motorcycle pads, while lighter people may find that skate pads work better for them.

-Among motorcycle pads, off-road pads with hard shells and the on-road pads in motorcycle clothing are both good choices, assuming the pads stay in place.
+Among motorcycle pads, off-road pads with hard shells and the street pads in motorcycle clothing are both good choices, assuming the pads stay in place.

 Motorcycle pads are usually certified as CE level 1 or level 2.
 Level 1 pads provide minimal levels of protection.
 I recommend level 2 for elbow and shoulder